madewhere/madewhere.co/content/brands/birkenstock/index.md

 ---

 Birkenstock's well-known cork sole sandals—as well as many of their other shoes—are made in Germany.
-However, some styles such as their slippers are only partially German-made, and their products should be evaluated on a case-by-case basis.
+Other products have varying origins.